We found the 23 best Medicare Part D Plans in Nevada for 2023.

-In Nevada, if you are eligible for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") you will automatically be enrolled in a Nevada Medicare Prescription Drug Plan and the Social Security Extra Help program.
-Extra Help pays for most of the costs of your prescriptions if you meet the strict eligibility requirements.
-If the dual eligible option does not meet your needs, you have the option to enroll in a plan of your own choosing that better meets your needs.
-If you qualified for Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+Nevada beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Nevada Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
+The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
+If the dual eligible option does not meet your needs, you have the option to enroll in a Nevada Part D plan that does.
+If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.

 Citations & References